 A Bachelor's degree from a regionally or nationally accredited college or university with 24 semester units of Accounting and 24 semester units in business-related subjects.
 Courses in excess of the 24 semester units in Accounting may apply to the 24 semester units in general business.

 If you meet the educational requirements, create a personal client account with the California Board of Accountancy at www.dca.ca.gov/cba The application fee will be $100.Your name on the application should exactly match your name on your primary form of identification, which is usually your driver's license.
 At this time you should also begin planning your study approach by making inquiries into CPA reviews available in your area.
-The Becker CPA Review offers classes live, online or self-study to accommodate the needs of all candidates.
+The Becker CPA Review offers classes live or online to accommodate the needs of all candidates.

 Contact any educational institutions attended and request that transcripts be forwarded to the California Board of Accountancy for their evaluation.
 If you do not expect any problems in processing your application it is best to make plans to start your review at this time.
 The Becker CPA Review will significantly increase your chances of passing the exam.